brettmariani923/BillsPC_CleanArchitecture/README.md

 ---
 //Part 1 (very beginning): This is where it starts.
 We start by making our call to PokemonService.

 //A user on one of the view pages will press a search button or the info tab, and this is where the process of getting them the info they request begins.

-//A good thing to repokemon is that views move through controllers, and controllers move through services.
+//A good thing to remember is that views move through controllers, and controllers move through services.
 The controller

 //is your entrypoint, it accepts requests and returns ressponses.
 Go to PokemonService.cs in the Application layer next for the next step in the process.

      public async Task<IActionResult> ReturnAllPokemon()